carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 {: .output}

-This is a lot faster than on the CPU, a performance improvement of 125 times.
+This is a lot faster than on the host, a performance improvement, or speedup, of 125 times.
 Impressive!

 > ## Challenge: Try to convolve the Numpy array deltas with the Numpy array gauss directly on the GPU, so without using CuPy arrays.